MousaviLaleh/JavaScript/README.md

 - in the ‘else’ clause, artist: "ABBA" is added to the 5439 id.

-## While Loop
+## Iterate with While Loop
-ou can run the same code multiple times by using a loop.
+You can run the same code multiple times by using a loop.<br>
 The first type of loop we will learn is called a while loop because it runs *while a specified condition is true* and stops once that condition is no longer true.
 <br/>
 ```